Tay Grin: Business ventures

 Tay is the CEO of Black Rhyno Entertainment.
 Under this label he signed other local artists, notably Kumbu, who is now no longer with the label.
-Most notable achievements of the label was bringing international artists to perform most notably Brick and Lace, Ice Prince, Sean Kingston and Naeto C.
+Most notable achievements of the label was bringing international artists to perform most notably Brick and Lace, Ice Prince, Sean Kingston and Naeto C. In 2016, he went to USA along with Zani Challe.

 Tay Grin also launched a fruit drink called Chipapapa in 2018.

 Politics

-In September 2018, Tay Grin announced his intentions to contest in the 2019 tripartite elections for a parliamentary seat in Lilongwe City Centre, Malawi.
+In September 2018, Tay Grin announced his intentions to contest in the 2019 tripartite elections for a parliamentary seat in Lilongwe City Centre, Malawi in africa.
 He lost the elections.